yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `finalizers`: added by COSI to defer `BucketAccessRequest` deletion until backend deletion ops succeed.
 1. `serviceAccountName`: (optional) the name of a Kubernetes ServiceAccount in the same namespace.
 This field is included to support cloud provider identity integration.
 When supplied, COSI will call the driver to mint new credentials for this ServiceAccount. `serviceAccountName` should not be set when specifying `accessSecretName`.
 1. `accessSecretName`: (optional) the name of a secret in the same namespace.
 This field is used when there is no cloud provider identity integration, or the user already has credentials for the backend object store.
 When supplied, COSI assumes that access is granted to the bucket referenced in the `BucketRequest`, and, thus will not invoke the driver. `accessSecretName` should not be set when specifying `serviceAccountName`.
-1. `bucketRequestName`: the name of the `BucketRequest` associated with this access request.
+1. `bucketRequestName`: (required) the name of the `BucketRequest` associated with this access request.
 From the bucket request, COSI knows the `Bucket` instance and thus the backend bucket and its properties.
-1. `bucketAccessClassName`: name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
+1. `bucketAccessClassName`: (required) name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
 1. `bucketAccessName`: name of the bound cluster-scoped `BucketAccess` instance.
+Set by COSI.
 1. `accessGranted`: if true access has been granted to the bucket.
 If false then access to the bucket has not been granted.

 #### BucketAccess